Events and festivals

 Culture and community events

 With a jam-packed calendar of culture and community celebrations, there’s an Australian event around every corner.
 These events bring everyone together to celebrate the weird, the wonderful, and of course, the uniquely Australian.
 The Sydney Gay and Lesbian Mardi Gras festival culminates in a colourful and happily chaotic street parade, while Alice Spring's Henley-on-Todd embraces outback fun with a quirky sailing regatta on a dry river bed.
 Aboriginal culture comes alive through the celebrations and festivals of its people.
-Immerse yourself in the living cultural traditions of the Dreaming and experience the spirit and variety of Aboriginal Australia at its celebrations.
-No matter when you visit, you can be sure to find Aussies celebrating their connection to culture and community.
+Immerse yourself in the living cultural traditions of the Dreaming and experience the spirit and variety of Aboriginal Australia at its celebrations, like Garma in Arnhem Land and Yabun in Sydney.

 Food and drink events